ITLE 80: PUBLIC OFFICIALS AND EMPLOYEES

 3) The parties must seek leave of the Administrative Law Judge to file any additional briefs.
 The Administrative Law Judge will allow the filing of additional briefs upon demonstration that material issues which could not have been anticipated have been raised.

-f) Motions for continuances will be granted only for good cause shown, such as the unavoidable absence of a person essential to the hearing, and only when the continuance will not unduly delay the hearing .
-The moving party shall state specifically in the motion the reasons that a continuance is being sought and shall state whether the moving party has discussed the motion with all other parties and whether any other party opposes.
-If the moving party has based the motion on the existence of a conflicting commitment, the moving party must state that he or she has unsuccessfully attempted to change the conflicting date.
-If the unavailable person is a witness, the moving party shall state specifically why the evidence or testimony sought to be introduced through that witness cannot be introduced through another witness or other witnesses.
+f) Requests for continuances must be made in writing, but need not be submitted as formal motions.
+Requests for continuances will be granted only for good cause shown, such as the unavoidable absence of a person essential to the hearing, and only when the continuance will not unduly delay the hearing.
+The party requesting the continuance shall state specifically in the motion the reasons that a continuance is being sought and shall state whether the party has discussed the request with all other parties and whether any other party opposes the request.
+Multiple requests for continuances will be viewed more strictly.

 g) The Executive Director may amend the complaint prior to the hearing upon motion of a party or on the Executive Director's own motion.
 Grounds for amendment will include newly discovered evidence, inadvertent exclusions and new allegations.
 The parties shall receive reasonable notice of the amendment, and the Respondent shall have 15 days after the service of the amended complaint, unless waived by the Respondent, within which to file an answer to the amended complaint.